jamadagni/apsfind/README.md

-# toms748
+# apsfind

-## C-compatible implementation of TOMS 748 root finding algorithm
+## C-compatible implementation of Alefeld, Potra and Shi's root finding algorithm (TOMS 748)

-This is a C-compatible implementation in C++ of TOMS 748 algorithm of Alefeld, Potra and Shi to find a root of a function in a given interval using inverse cubic and “Newton-quadratic” interpolations.
+This is a C-compatible implementation in C++ of the algorithm of Alefeld, Potra and Shi to find a root of a function in a given interval using inverse cubic and “Newton-quadratic” interpolations, published as TOMS 748 (Algorithm 748 of the “Transactions on Mathematical Software”).

 This implementation is adapted from a combination of the SciPy Python and Boost C++ implementations.